 Ultimately, we would like to help transform the understanding of animal and human suffering, shifting it from an abstract concept to a scientifically measurable and extensively mapped phenomenon across all sentient beings.
 In doing so, we seek to help empower society (legislators, environmentalists, economists, advocates, funders, investors, consumers) to make decisions and take actions more closely aligned with ethical values that aim to minimize harm.

-To inform efforts for the prevention and alleviation of animal suffering.
-To this end, our research is aimed at providing consumers, funders, researchers, investors, advocates and other decision-makers with a comparative, meaningful and easily interpretable metric (1) of the magnitude of suffering embedded in animal-sourced foods produced from different species and under different conditions and (2) of the impact of interventions, standards and welfare reforms.
-As a side-product of our research efforts, we also aim to provide robust and validated data for campaigns, negotiations and litigation cases, and to promote more targeted research and funding in the animal welfare sciences.
+To inform efforts and decisions for the prevention and alleviation of animal suffering.
+To this end, our research is aimed at providing consumers, funders, researchers, producers, investors, advocates and other decision-makers with a comparative, meaningful and easily interpretable metric (1) of the magnitude of negative and positive welfare embedded in animal-sourced foods produced from different species and under different conditions and (2) of the welfare impact of interventions, standards, reforms, policies and purchasing chioces.
+As a side-product of our research efforts, we also aim to promote more targeted research and funding in the animal welfare sciences.

 For measurement purposes, the terms pain and pleasure are used as a shorthands, respectively, for any felt ‘negative (unpleasant) affective state’ or ‘positive (pleasant) affective state’.
 More simply, anything that ‘feels bad’ or ‘feels good’.
 States with a somatic origin are referred to as ‘physical pain’ (e.g. aches, hunger, injuries, thermal stress) and ‘physical pleasure’ (e.g., the taste of a preferred food, the pleasantness of a sexual activity), while those related to the primary emotional systems are referred to as ‘psychological pain’ (e.g. fear, frustration, boredom) or ‘psychological pleasure’ (e.g., the pleasantness associated with positive social interactions, play bouts).